-What’s more 2020 than wrapping presents and placing them under the Christmas tree, only to discover that there’s a surprise for you in the tree?
+Here's a scenario no one asked for: you're wrapping presents and placing them under the Christmas tree, and suddenly you discover that there’s a surprise for you in the tree.

 Those who enjoy having a live tree for the season don’t often expect bugs to be an issue, simply because bugs are less visible in the winter.
 However, live foliage always brings a chance of insects living within it.
 The UC Statewide Integrated Pest Management Program cites that “pine trees are susceptible to damage by over 20 different kinds of insects”, which means it’s not impossible for pests to be overwintering in or feeding off of your tree.